ChipmunkHand/ChipmunkHand/blog/psx.md

 (note: the controller expects these bytes to be send least-signifcant-bit first.
 Our code above that converts the bytes to a bool list handles this simply by not reversing the output list)

 (note of a note: who cares if it is least signifant byte first? how would you even know when reverse engineering the protocol? you could equally call 0x41 0x82 and have done with it)

-Here is a very straight-forward imperative program to try this (note the original was way messier than this)
+Here is a very straight-forward imperative program to try this

 ```fsharp
 // send ATT to low "oh hai controller!"